Russ Harvey Consulting - Computer and Internet Services

 Remember, unlike Gmail and similar services where you're exchanging your information for a “free” service, Windows 10 is NOT free.

-Even if you took advantage of the “free” upgrade from Windows 7 or 8.1 you'd already paid for those versions of Windows (or it was included in the purchase price of your computer).
+Even if you took advantage of the “free” upgrade from Windows 7 or 8.1 you'd already paid for those versions of Windows or it was included in the purchase price of your computer.

 Your Data “In the Cloud”

-Your data is stored in the cloud on Microsoft OneDrive by default rather than on your computer but this setting can be configured to save data only on your computer.
+Your data is stored in the cloud rather than on your computer on Microsoft OneDrive by default but this setting can be configured to save data only on your computer.

 Apps like Mail and Calendar can access other cloud services like your iCloud or Gmail accounts.